grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 Bastian took one hand off the stainless dive plane control wheel at a time and wiped the moisture of his palms on his pants.
 Hemi patted his shoulder with a heavy hand.

 Suddenly the ship-to-ship radio lit up.
 "To unidentified submarine running north-north-east at 27.5 degrees.
-You are herby notified that you are required to stop your boat and surface for inspection."
+You are hereby notified that you are required to stop your boat and surface for inspection."
 This announcement was followed by the string of generalized Authority rights and treaties they were familiar with from previous encounters with the sub with the ram.

 "Fuck Hemi.
 They are within ship-to-ship distance now."